Adding new models

 Each column can be one of the following data types:

-query to merge between the feature / prediction data and actuals.
+While usually this data is not in the same table as the prediction data, you can use a SQL `JOIN` query to merge between the feature / prediction data and actuals.
 Aporia will take care of refreshing the data when it is updated.
 If you don't have actuals for a prediction yet, the value for the acshould be NULL.
-Therefore, it's often very common to use a LEFT JOIN
+Therefore, it's often very common to use a `LEFT JOIN` query like this:

 LEFT JOIN model_actuals USING prediction_id

-Then, you can use the
+Then, you can use the `actuals` and `actual_mapping` parameters when creating a dataset:

 predictions={